-January 30, 2015 — The Philadelphia Fed has updated its monthly Tri-State Tracking series that provides statewide summaries of economic conditions using monthly and quarterly data of employment, housing, and personal income.
-The latest update includes monthly data for employment, building permits, and mortgage delinquencies through December 2014 and quarterly data for house prices and personal income through the third quarter of 2014.
-Read the reports for Delaware , New Jersey , and Pennsylvania
+November 15, 2019 — The Philadelphia Fed has updated its monthly Tri-State Tracking series that provides statewide summaries of economic conditions using monthly and quarterly data of employment, housing, and personal income.
+The latest update includes monthly data for employment, building permits, and mortgage delinquencies through September 2019 and quarterly data for house prices and personal income through the second quarter of 2019.
+Read the reports for Delaware , New Jersey , and Pennsylvania .